aidanhl/New-Relic-Code-Challenge/README.md

 # Word Sequence Finder

 ## Description
-This app reads text, and prints out 100 most common words in descending order.
+This is a dotnet 5.0 console app that reads text, and prints out 100 most common words in descending order.
+This text can be passed to the application as a file parameter (or multiple), or via stdin.

 ## How to run
 [Install dotnet 5.0, click here!](https://dotnet.microsoft.com/download)